-Biological and chemical activity, and not their molecular structure, classify them.
+A substance’s biological and chemical activity, not its molecular structure, classifies it as a vitamin.
 Each vitamin name refers to a number of compounds that all show the same biological activity.
 The term “vitamin” does not apply to dietary minerals, essential fatty acids, and essential amino acids.

 Until the mid-1930s, we obtained vitamins solely through food.
-Changes in diet…for instance seasonally…usually greatly altered the vitamins ingested.
-Now, multivitamin supplements and additives can be produced as inexpensive semisynthetic and synthetic chemicals.
+Changes in diet seasonally usually greatly altered the vitamins taken in.
+Now, manufacturers can produce multivitamin supplements and additives as inexpensive semisynthetic and synthetic chemicals.

 A vitamin deficiency can cause a disease or a syndrome, a long-term deficiency.
 Inadequate nutrition causes a primary deficiency.
-Malabsorption, metabolic, or the result of lifestyle choices including smoking and alcohol consumption may cause secondary deficiencies and underlying disorders.
+Malabsorption, metabolic anomalies, or the result of lifestyle choices including smoking and alcohol consumption may cause secondary deficiencies and underlying disorders.

-Your body needs dietary minerals…micronutrients…for proper health.
-Poor diet, impaired uptake of minerals, or a dysfunction in use of the mineral after it is absorbed may cause a deficiency.
+Your body needs dietary minerals, micronutrients, for proper health.
+Poor diet, faulty uptake of minerals, or a dysfunction in use of the mineral after your body absorbs it may cause a deficiency.
 These deficiencies cause many disorders including anemia and goiter.
-They may be called by the mineral that is deficient, as zinc deficiency, iron deficiency, and magnesium deficiency.
+They may be named by the deficient mineral, such as a zinc deficiency, an iron deficiency, or a magnesium deficiency.

 Testing for vitamin and mineral deficiency

-Vitamin and nutrition blood tests can detect gluten, minerals, iron, calcium, and other deficiencies, telling you which vitamins you lack and which you are getting enough of through natural sources.
+Vitamin and nutrition blood tests can detect gluten, minerals, iron, calcium, and other deficiencies.
+As a result, the tests tell you which vitamins and minerals you lack, and which you are getting enough of naturally.